ymyke/cardio/README.md

 - Could shorten the player's name according to its damage.
 Schnuzgi -> Schnuz -> Schn -> ...
+- Use asciimatics' arrow as an avatar for the human player?
+(Or the computer?)

 # Game related